kazabooboo/gizra.com/app/_posts/2014-01-09-zariz-static.md

 layout: post
 title: "Drupal, only x5 faster"
 ---
-{% include JB/setup %}

 This is the ``live`` branch on the Drupal site
 ![]({{BASE_PATH}}/assets/images/posts/zariz-static/1.jpg)

 This is the static site created out of the live site.
 It looks the same, but loads x5 faster.
 ![]({{BASE_PATH}}/assets/images/posts/zariz-static/2.jpg)

 <!-- more -->